czbiohub-sf/yogo/README.md

 $ yogo --help  # all the other details are here :)
 ```

+We're using [Weights and Biases](http://wandb.ai) for run tracking.

 > [!NOTE]
 > Openvino and M1s do not play together very well.
 If exporting to Openvino's format, it's best to use a VM or Docker.

 ## Docs

 Documentation for YOGO.
 If you want documentation in a specific area, [let us know](https://github.com/czbiohub-sf/yogo/issues/new)!

 - [recipes.md](docs/recipes.md) has the basics of using YOGO in your own code